Crosby-Solutions/wpspc/content/articles/2021-06-21-donations.md

 title: Donations
 permanent: true
 date: 2021-06-21T03:53:27.641Z
+order: 0
 category: contribute
 ---

 You can donate directly to Willetton Primary School via the WPS P&C.

 This money contributes directly to your school.
 This year we have

 - purchased and upgraded the air-conditioners in each classroom,
 - contributed to sustainability initiatives, and